 There's no easy way to tell if this royal icing is the right piping consistency while it's in the bowl, so you need to test it!
 Too stiff and your piping will break up.
 Too wet and it will flood out.
 It takes a bit of trial and error, but just keep adjusting until you get it right.

-It sounds obvious, but piping outlines or details onto cookies is totally different than piping on cupcakes.
+It sounds obvious, but piping outlines or details onto cookies is totally different from piping on cupcakes.
 You need to anchor your royal icing onto your cookie (touch the tip to the cookie and pipe a little out so it sticks) before lifting up and basically piping in mid-air so the line of royal icing falls gently onto the surface.
 This really helps keep those lines sleek.

-4. Flooding consistency
+4. Flooding Consistency

 This is a thinner, runnier icing that fills in (or "floods") an area outlined in piping or 15-second consistency icing.
 It's the fastest way to a flawless cookie finish, but only if the consistency is right.
 Make it too runny and you'll be left with a mess as it flows over your piping; make it too stiff and it won't spread or set smoothly.

 For better control, use a small squeeze bottle rather than a piping bag.
-Smaller ketchup-like bottles work well because of their tiny nibs.